-The assessment items listed above are graded and contribute to the overall module grade (assessment of learning).
-In addition, there are opportunities for formative assessment (assessment for learning), which are ungraded, to support students in achieving the module learning outcomes.
-These are NOT listed.
+The assessment item listed above are graded and contribute to the overall module grade (assessment of learning).
+In addition, there are opportunities for formative assessment (assessment for learning), which are ungraded separately, but provide supportive feedback to students in successfully achieving the module learning outcomes.
+These are listed as follows.

+1st semester: A project proposal with clear definition of the specifics, aim and objectives of the project and a proposed programme of work to complete the project.

+2nd semester: An interim report with project progress and research to date showing work carried out since the submission of the proposal

+Both the above inform the “project management” criterion within the final submission marking scheme.

 APPROVAL/ REVIEW DATES: